jcodog/Cleo-Kick/README.md

 ## Configuration

 - Set `DASHBOARD_URL` in `wrangler.json` (or via Cloudflare dashboard) to tell the root route where to redirect users for chatbot management.
+- Define `HOST` and `CORS_ORIGIN` when running the Node adapter so the Socket.IO relay binds to the correct interface and enforces the appropriate origin policy.

 ## Routes